Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Heart Failure.md

 	- Near dead
 	- Lactate ≥8 mmol/L
 	- Profound hypotension despite maximal haemodynamic support
+# Investigations
+## Monitoring
+- BGL control
+- Hourly lactate
+- Urine output
+- Renal function
+- Currently, there is no consensus on the appropriate method of invasive hemodynamic monitoring to assess and guide treatment of cardiogenic shock
 # Management
 - Treat the lungs (effusion and pulmonary oedema):
 	- BiPAP or CPAP
 	- Consider drainage of large effusions for patients in respiratory distress
+	- If mechanical ventilation is used, lung-protective strategies should be implemented if feasible (e.g. tidal volume of 6-8 mL/kg of predicted body weight)
 - Optimise MAP
 	- Afterload reduction in those with high MAP/SVR
 		- Consider in patients with: